-In addition to errors that occur during self-test, there are a few errors that can occur during normal system operation.

-The SCZ-5 Multifunction Controller is designed to report several kinds of hardware failure that may occur after powerup.
+3.12 Decoding Non-self-test In addition to errors that occur during self-test, there are a few errors that can occur during normal system operation.
+Errors The SCZ-6T Tape Controller is designed to report several kinds of hardware failure that may occur after power-up.
 This aids you in verifying system reported faults.

-Like the SCSI side self-test failure codes, the Operational Error codes are two digit octal values.
+SCSI Side LED Errors Like the SCSI side self-test failure codes, the Operational Error codes are two digit octal values.
 (Both are under seven.)
-To distinguish from the other, the Most Significant digit is always seven.

-Follow this procedure:

-- 1. Watch for the LEDs to light in sequence, right to left. - 2.
-Watch for all three LEDs to light at once.
-(This represents a seven, indicating an operational error.) - 3.
-After a pause, the LED display will change to indicate the Least Significant octal digit.
-Note which LEDs light. - 4.
-After a pause, the LEDs will light in sequence again and the patter will repeat. - 5.
-Find the value of the Least Significant octal digit by looking below.
+The Most Significant digit for Operational Error codes is always seven.
+Follow this procedure: 1.
+Watch for the LEDs to light in sequence, right to left.
+2. Watch for all three LEDs to light at once.
+(This represents a seven, indicating an operational error.)
+3. After a pause, the LED display will change to indicate the Least Significant octal digit.
+Note which LEDs light.
+4. After a pause, the LEDs will light in sequence again and the patter will repeat.
+5. Find the meaning of the Least Significant octal digit by looking below.
 (The Most Significant octal digit will always be 7 for this type of error.)
-These are the errors that may occur:

-OCTAL VALUE MEANING

-72 Illegal 80186 Interrupt

-73 SCSI-to-Host Request queue overflow

-74 SCSI CB Done queue overflow

-75 SCSI CB queue overflow

-76 Illegal Command

-77 SCSI Side Memory Fault
+These are the errors that may occur: OCTAL VALUE MEANING 72 Illegal 80186 Interrupt 73 SCSI-to-Host Request queue overflow 74 SCSI CB Done queue overflow 75 SCSI CB queue overflow 76 Illegal Command 77 SCSI Side Memory Fault

-If any of these error codes are flashed, record the code and call Zetaco's Customer Support Hotline for assistance: 800-537-5292.

-Host Side Red LED Errors If the host side of the SCZ-5 receives an unexpected status from the SCSI controller side, this LED will flash one more than the unit number of the device associated with the command being executed.
+If any of these error codes are flashed, record the code and call your distributor or maintenance provider for assistance.
+Host Side Red LED Errors If the host side of the SCZ-6T receives an unexpected status from the SCSI controller side, this LED will flash one more than the unit number of the device associated with the command being executed.
 This type of error does not always indicate a problem with a peripheral.
 Try doing a reset to clear this condition.
-Meaning of a Steadily Lit SCSI-side The error reported by this LED does not indicate a Controller hardware failure.
+Meaning of a Steadily Lit SCSI-side Yellow LED The error reported by this LED does not indicate a Controller hardware failure.
 Instead, it is most likely indicative of a failure that has occurred on the drive.
-Yellow LED A steadily lit yellow LED on the left means a drive interface fault has occurred.
+A steadily lit yellow LED on the left means a drive interface fault has occurred.
 In order of most likely to least likely, the cause of this failure may be: Drive Related - If possible, try a different drive.
 Cabling - Check that all cable connections are solid.
 Try replacing them with known good ones.
 Controller - Try replacing the controller.